End of Term Web Archive

-The End of Term Web Archive preserves U.S. federal government websites during administration changes.
+The End of Term Web Archive is an archival project that preserves U.S. federal government websites during administration changes.

 Background

 The End of Term Web Archive was set up following a 2008 announcement from National Archives and Records Administration (NARA) that they would not be archiving government websites during transition, after carrying out such crawls in 2000 and 2004.
 The 2004 federal web harvest can be accessed alongside congressional web harvests, beginning with the 109th United States Congress, at National Archives.

-The first project partners were the Library of Congress, George Washington University, Stanford University, University of North Texas, the US Government Publishing Office, California Digital Library and the Internet Archive, all members of the International Internet Preservation Consortium.
+The first project partners were the Library of Congress, George Washington University Libraries, Stanford University Libraries, University of North Texas Libraries, the US Government Publishing Office, California Digital Library and the Internet Archive, all members of the International Internet Preservation Consortium.
 The project was initially sketched out after a General Assembly of the IIPC in 2008.
 NARA and the Environmental Data & Governance Initiative (EDGI) joined the 2020/21 project.

 The project

+The project archives websites and documents for public access and research use.
+Data from archiving 2008, 2012, 2016, and 2020 End of Term datasets can be downloaded in bulk.
+As of February 2025, the 2004 datasets are still being inventoried and there is plan to move a copy of all datasets into Amazon Web Services.